neuhausi/cxplot/README.md

 Prerequisites

-PHP 7.3.33
+PHP 7.3.33,
-MySQL 5.x or higher
+MySQL 5.x or higher,
-Composer (for PHP dependencies)
+Composer install (for PHP dependencies)

 You can install xampp and composer for develop backend.